AkinoriTanaka-phys/DOT/README.md

 metric/imagenet_inception_mean.npy
 metric/imagenet_inception_cov.npy
 ```
-This step van be skipped just by using cifar's features by using option `--data CIFAR` of this script.
+This step can be skipped just by using cifar's features by using option `--data CIFAR` of this script.
 OPTIONS are same as 2.